 So I say YOLO! – let's embrace these changes, push innovation, be disruptive and support new and creative ideas.
 If we embrace these changes, remain agile and continually evolve, the industries will change for the better.

 Roxanna recently received funding to explore and develop a sustainable, community-focused and collaborative peer-to-peer energy trading platform.
 This platform will for the first time connect producers and consumers of energy directly.
-It will allow users the unique opportunity of trading their excess rooftop solar PV power produced with neighboring properties in return for greater rewards.
+It will allow users the unique opportunity of trading their excess rooftop solar PV power produced with neighbouring properties in return for greater rewards.